Boy’s High School Box Lacrosse League

 - “Box” lacrosse is a more flowing game

-- Games will be played on a 50 minute time slot
+- Games scheduled on 50 minute time slots

 - League standings & schedule posted on website – 1st place trophy!

 - 30 sec shot clocks displayed @ end of field

 - FREE league pinnie